izimio/P7_OpenClassrooms_Groupomania/backend/README.md

 And that's it !
 ===

-Now just enter `npm run dev` inside the console and the project's backend'll be on !
+Now just enter `npm run dev` inside the console and the project's backend will be on !
 --